pancongliang/openshift/hypershift/kubevirt-hypershift.md

 ### Setting Up Cluster Manager
 - The local-cluster ManagedCluster allows the MCE components to treat the cluster it runs on as a host for guest clusters:
+  > Note: The command might fail initially if the ManagedCluster CRD is not yet registered.
+Retry after a few minutes.
   ```
   oc apply -f - <<EOF
   apiVersion: cluster.open-cluster-management.io/v1